brsh/psPrompt/readme.md

 * 1 = the symbol separating Uptime numbers (':' by default)
 * 2 = the Prompt character ('>' by default)

+The BatteryThreshold setting controls when the 'graphic' battery appears ... my work laptop is permanently maxed at 96%, so I set the battery to appear when it gets below 90.

 The module itself holds defaults, but by placing a .psprompt.ini file in your profile directory (c:\users\myname), you can modify any and all settings.
 An example .psprompt.ini file is included.
 Any item included in the file will over-ride the default.
 Any item NOT in the file will... not.
 Play around with the $PSPromptSettings variable BEFORE committing anything to the file.
 A new function (set-promptdefaults) allows for a quick reset (since I don't currently do much... er... any error trapping).

+And now!! psprompt settings can be directory specific.
+Maybe you like different line displays for prod code vs dev code (what, sometimes I separate my code - it happens).
+Maybe you want git status on for some repos and not for others.
+Now you can.
+Just put a .psprompt.ini file in the directory and those settings will override the current defaults.
+Consequently, the settings will reload with each prompt display - no more need to reload defaults manually to test settings.

+Also consequently, I don't know what all I've broken with this (like, it just occurred to me that you can no longer use in-memory temp settings :( )... so I will probably revisit this soon.
+Then again, I rarely set temp settings ... so we'll see.

 ~~The idea for the customization mod came out of the GitHub prompt.~~